MicrosoftDocs/learn/learn-pr/advocates/speeding-and-scaling-java-apps-using-azure-cache-for-redis/includes/5-configure-an-azure-cache-for-redis-instance.md

 And replace the two `<xxxxxxx>` parameters with the following values:

 - The first one is the name of your Redis instance, which you stored in the `$AZ_REDIS_NAME` variable earlier.
-- The second one is the key to your Redis instance: this is the `primaryKey` we have just retrieved earlier.
+- The second one is the key to your Redis instance: this key is the `primaryKey` we have retrieved earlier.

 ## Test the application locally